learn-co-curriculum/phase-0-html-album-cover-lab/README.md

 concepts we've learned is to apply concepts together.
 In this lab, your task will be to update `index.html` based on commented notes in the file, using what we've learned about text formatting and displaying images.

+## Getting Started

+Fork and clone this lesson into your local environment.
+Navigate into its directory in the terminal, then run `code .` to open the files in Visual Studio Code.
+Finally, run `npm install` to install the lab's dependencies.

 ## Apply Header, Paragraph, Image and Span Tags